Nerve Supply Of Lower Limb Question And Answers

 Tibial Nerve Clinical Anatomy

-• Tarsal tunnel syndrome is caused by compression of the tibial nerve in tarsal tunnel.
+• Tarsal tunnel syndrome is caused by compression of the tibial nerve in the tarsal tunnel.

 Question 7.
-Explain in detail about the cutaneous innervations of lower limb.
+Explain in detail about the cutaneous innervations of the lower limb.

 Answer:

 Cutaneous supply of the lower limb originating from the lumbar and sacral plexus.
-In addition, T12, and L1 spinal segments also provides nerve fibers for the cutaneous supply.
+In addition, T12, and L1 spinal segments also provide nerve fibers for the cutaneous supply.

 Nerve Supply Of Lower Limb Cutaneous Supply Of Lower Limb